-10.1 The Articles of Government specify the roles and responsibility of the Corporation, the CEO and the Governance Director.

-- 10.2 Provision is made in the Articles of Government for the delegation of functions to the Committees, the chair of the Corporation or the CEO, with the exception of the following responsibilities which cannot be delegated: - the determination of the educational character and mission of the institution; - the approval of the annual estimates of income and expenditure; - ensuring the solvency of the institution and the Corporation and for the safeguarding of their assets; - the appointment or dismissal of the CEO, or other Senior Post-holder; - the modifying or revoking of the Articles of Government and - the appointment of the Governance Director (including where the Governance Director is, or is to be, appointed as a member of staff). - 10.3 There are occasions when issues arise which should be placed before the Corporation although the next scheduled meeting is too distant and it is not thought appropriate to call a special meeting.
-In such circumstances the Corporation has agreed that the Chair may 'take action' on behalf of the Corporation on the condition that such a course of action is not contrary to the Articles of Government or other regulations. - 10.4 Requests for action by the Chair will only be made through the office of the Governance Director.
-Requests should normally be made in writing although if an issue requires immediate attention, it will be acceptable for a letter confirming a telephone conversation to be forwarded to the Chair. - 10.5 The decision of the Chair, which must be in writing, will be reported to the next scheduled meeting of the Corporation by the Governance Director. - 10.6 The Governance Director, in consultation with the Chair of the Corporation and the CEO, will judge if it is thought appropriate to seek the views of the Chair of the standing committee associated with the issue before the decision of the Chair is made. - 10.7 The Corporation has decided not to delegate specific functions to the Chair of the Corporation as this may prove to be too restrictive for the arrangements to work effectively as and when appropriate.
+- 10.1 The Articles of Government specify the roles and responsibility of the Corporation, the CEO and the Chief of Staff and Governance. - 10.2 Provision is made in the Articles of Government for the delegation of functions to the Committees, the chair of the Corporation or the CEO, with the exception of the following responsibilities which cannot be delegated: - i. the determination of the educational character and mission of the institution. - ii. the approval of the annual estimates of income and expenditure. - iii. ensuring the solvency of the institution and the Corporation and for the safeguarding of their assets. - iv. the appointment or dismissal of the CEO, or other Senior Post-holder. - v. the modifying or revoking of the Articles of Government and - vi. the appointment of the Chief of Staff and Governance (including where the Chief of Staff and Governance is, or is to be, appointed as a member of staff). - 10.3 There are occasions when issues arise which should be placed before the Corporation although the next scheduled meeting is too distant and it is not thought appropriate to call a special meeting.
+In such circumstances the Corporation has agreed that the Chair may 'take action' on behalf of the Corporation on the condition that such a course of action is not contrary to the Articles of Government or other regulations. - 10.4 Requests for action by the Chair will only be made through the office of the Chief of Staff and Governance.
+Requests should normally be made in writing although if an issue requires immediate attention, it will be acceptable for a letter confirming a telephone conversation to be forwarded to the Chair. - 10.5 The decision of the Chair, which must be in writing, will be reported to the next scheduled meeting of the Corporation by the Chief of Staff and Governance. - 10.6 The Chief of Staff and Governance, in consultation with the Chair of the Corporation and the CEO, will judge if it is thought appropriate to seek the views of the Chair of the standing committee associated with the issue before the decision of the Chair is made. - 10.7 The Corporation has decided not to delegate specific functions to the Chair of the Corporation as this may prove to be too restrictive for the arrangements to work effectively as and when appropriate.